KonnorRogers/snowpack-plugin-rollup-bundle/README.md

 package was built with my gem called `Snowpacker` in mind.
 Feel free to file issues, submit PR's, etc.

+## Projects future

+Unfortunately as I have stopped working on Snowpacker and have gotten quite busy with other projects, I consider this project deprecated as it has not had an update since like 2.7 of Snowpack or something ridiculous.
+If someone else would like ownership, feel free to create an issue.

 ## Requirements

 - Node >= 12